 I’ve been a professional writer for over 25 years, but I’ve rarely written for myself.
 I’m writing something for myself now, though, and I thought it might be helpful to share what I’m learning about writing.

-I’ve had this idea kicking around in my head for something I might write.
+I’ve had this idea bouncing around in my head for something I might write.
 I’ve actually written bits of it, but it never went anywhere because I lacked a few things:

 - a deadline—I was just kicking these ideas around figuring that one day they’d gel.
 But “one day” is not a deadline, so I spent far more time not writing this material than I did writing it.